ShareKM/OpenIFun/README.md

 The OpenIFun database may have several important technical applications for kinetic modeling and parametric imaging with both short- and long-axial field-of-view PET scanners.
 Examples include, but are not limited to:

-- Developing population-based input function (PBIF) models, for instance, for whole-body Patlak parametric imaging of shortened dynamic scans that do not include an early dynamic scan for deriving the complete blood input function.
+- Developing population-based input function models, for instance, for whole-body Patlak parametric imaging of shortened dynamic scans that do not include an early dynamic scan for deriving the complete blood input function.
-- Developing optimization-derived input functions (ODIF) for dynamic brain PET imaging with conventional PET scanners.
+- Developing optimization-derived input functions for dynamic brain PET imaging with conventional PET scanners.
 - Developing deep-learning models and algorithms by providing training pairs of high-quality and low-quality IDIFs and associated other types of data.

 ## Key Components of the Database